 A dirt bike bill of sale is a document that records the legal transfer of ownership of a dirt bike.
 Like most vehicle bills of sale, this document also contains the dirt bike’s details, specifications, VIN, and mileage.
 It’s also one of the primary requirements in registering a dirt bike under its owner.
 Despite its advantages, dirt bikes have inherent risks.
 According to the Center for Disease Control, 20.4 % of motorcycling accidents due to the use of such vehicles.
-And by having a dirt bike of sale, the seller can be indemnified against any liabilities should the vehicle becomes involved in accidents after its sale.
+And by having a bill of sale, the seller can be indemnified against any liabilities should the vehicle becomes involved in accidents after its sale.

 There are many reasons for selling a dirt bike.
 It could be because the seller needs the money, or is moving to another place, or simply because they no longer need it.
 Like most vehicles, owning a dirt bike requires one to be of legal age.
-And, the same also applies in preparing a bill of sale for the dirt bike.
+And, the same also applies in preparing a printable bill of sale for the dirt bike.
 Now, here are the steps on how to write a dirt bike bill of sale.

 Like other sales and purchase documents, it is also essential to specify the parties of the transaction.
 What it does is that it lets the authorities know who sold the dirt bike and to whom it is sold.
 A dirt bike’s bill of sale also allows the authorities to trace the vehicle’s history, determine if it’s stolen or if it’s involved in accidents or crimes.

 A dirt bike bill of sale also serves a record of the transaction for the buyer and the seller.
 So it’s also important to include the sale price and the payment terms, as well.
 This allows the DMV to know that the dirt bike is reasonably priced, and the transaction is fairly conducted to the buyer’s favor.

 3. Ensure that The Dirt Bike’s Specifications are Accurate